 Step 3: Choose a Location

 Step 1: Choose a Business Entity

-One of the first and most important decisions you will need to make when incorporating your startup as a formal business structure is to decide your business structure.
+One of the first and most important decisions you will need to make when incorporating a startup as a formal legal entity is to decide your business structure.

 This is actually a series of two distinct yet related decisions — choosing the type of legal entity you will operate under (i.e., the legal form of your startup) and selecting a tax designation.
 Because the type of tax structure available to you depends on the type of legal entity you choose, these decisions are closely intertwined.